JERSEY REGISTERED CHARITY NO 4

 If you live in the UK, please phone the British Hedgehog Preservation Society on 01584 890 801, out of office hours they have an answerphone which gives you the phone numbers of carers who will answer your call round the clock and give advice and be able to put you in contact with a hedgehog rehabilitator in your area. http://www.britishhedgehogs.org.uk/

-We had so many injured hedgehogs this summer, we are now working with other environmental organisations in the Island to try to change public attitudes to over zealous cutting of banks, verges and hedges during Branchage season and to persuade land owners to only cut the inner margins of their fields and hedges during the winter to make things safer for our hedgehogs and to encourage the growth of beneficial low growing plants for wildlife.
+We see so many injured hedgehogs every year, we are working with other environmental organisations in the Island to try to change public attitudes to over zealous cutting of banques, verges and hedges during Branchage season and to persuade land owners to only cut the inner margins of their fields and hedges during the winter to make it safer for hedgehogs and to encourage the growth of beneficial low growing plants for wildlife.
 To find out more please go to Branchage/habitat

 Join us on for news of what we have been up to.
 Or if you would like to join a public forum about wild European hedgehogs and share your stories and pictures please follow this link:

-The British Hedgehog Preservation Society and the People's Trust for Endangered Species have launched a new initiative to encourage people to do all they can for hedgehogs.
+The British Hedgehog Preservation Society and the People's Trust for Endangered Species have an initiative to encourage people to do all they can for hedgehogs.
 You can become a Hedgehog Champion and link with others in your area to make your gardens hedgehog friendly:

 OUR AIMS AND WHAT WE DO:

 Hedgehog Care: We care for any sick, injured or orphaned hedgehogs found by members of the public and one they are fit again, we release them back into the wild as near to where they were found as is sensible.
 This is done under veterinary guidance.
-We work closely with the New Era Veterinary Hospital, Georgetown, Jersey.
-If you find a hedgehog in trouble, probably lying out of its nest in the daytime, do give us a ring on 734340 (if you live in Jersey - if you live in the UK please contact your local vet or wildlife centre or the BHPS number given above).
+We work with the New Era Veterinary Hospital, Georgetown, Jersey.
+If you find a hedgehog in trouble, probably lying out of its nest in the daytime, do give us a ring on 01534 734340 (if you live in Jersey - if you live in the UK please contact your local vet or wildlife centre or the BHPS on 01584 890 801) .
 We will do our best to restore it to health or care for it until it is big enough to survive in the wild on its own.
-Occasionally hedgehogs are so badly injured that the vets decide that they cannot be released back into the wild, then they are cared for in safe enclosed gardens for the rest of their lives.

 If you would like to help us in our work, please donate items that we use a lot from our Amazon Wish list

-Or you can always do it the old fashioned way by just sending us a cheque made payable to JHPG and sent to Jersey Hedgehog Preservation Group, White Lodge, Waterworks Valley, St Helier, Jersey JE3 1HQ
+Or you can do it the old fashioned way by just sending us a cheque made payable to JHPG and sent to Jersey Hedgehog Preservation Group, White Lodge, Le Chemin des Moulins, St Helier, Jersey JE2 4ZR

 Thank you so much in advance for all your support.